-An applicant who has completed secondary/University-level courses in a foreign country that are comparable to course credits in the American education system must have his/her courses evaluated and official copies of the evaluations sent to Grantham.
+An applicant who has completed secondary/university-level courses in a foreign country that are comparable to course credits in the American education system must have courses evaluated and have official copies of the evaluations sent to Grantham.
 Foreign transcript evaluations are accepted from any agency that is a member of the National Association of Credential Evaluation Services (naces.org) or the Association of International Credential Evaluators (aice-eval.org).
-For students with foreign transcripts in the field of healthcare and nursing, Commission on Graduates of Foreign Nursing Schools (CGFNS) certification is also accepted.
+For students with foreign transcripts in the field of healthcare and nursing, CGFNS certification is also accepted.